Ghost World (film): Ending and suicide theory

+Many viewers have interpreted Enid getting on the empty out-of-service bus at the end of the film as a metaphor for Enid taking her own life.
+In the 1990s, the phrase "catch the bus" was used to refer to suicide.
+Early in the film, Enid says that she will kill herself if Maxine starts dating her father again, and, later in the film, Enid's father says that Maxine will be moving in with them.

 In a 2002 interview, Daniel Clowes and Terry Zwigoff were asked if the ending of the film adaptation was a metaphor for suicide.
 Clowes replied, "Yeah, it could be.
 It's hard to figure out why people have that response.
 The first time I heard that I said, 'What?
 You're out of your mind.
 What are you talking about?'
 But I've heard that hundreds of times".
 Zwigoff expanded on his views in a 2021 interview, saying: "Many interpreted it to mean Enid died by suicide [...]
-I personally thought of the ending as more positive: that she’s moving on with her life, that she had faith in herself".
+I personally thought of the ending as more positive: that she's moving on with her life, that she had faith in herself".

-Birch, on the other hand, stated: "Honestly, it’s a sad film, to me...
+Birch, on the other hand, stated: "Honestly, it's a sad film, to me...
 I have a very dark view of where that story is leading, unfortunately".

 Soundtrack

 Music in the film includes "Jaan Pehechan Ho" by Mohammed Rafi, a dance number choreographed by Herman Benjamin from the 1965 Bollywood musical Gumnaam which Enid watches and dances to early in the film, and "Devil Got My Woman" by Skip James (1931), as well as "Pickin' Cotton Blues" by the bar band, Blueshammer.

 There are songs by other artists mentioned in the film, including Lionel Belasco, which are reflective of the character Seymour, and of director Terry Zwigoff.
 Zwigoff is a collector of 78 RPM records, as portrayed by Seymour.
 Other tracks are by Vince Giordano, a musician who specializes in meticulous recreations of songs from old 78 RPM records.

 Referenced in the film is R. Crumb & His Cheap Suit Serenaders, a band that Zwigoff played in.
 Enid asks Seymour about the band's second album, Chasin' Rainbows, and Seymour replies, "Nah, that one's not so great."

 Missing from the soundtrack album are "What Do I Get?" by Buzzcocks, which can be heard when Enid dresses up like a punk, and the song "A Smile and a Ribbon" by Patience and Prudence.